 USCB recognizes the educational experiences and training which members of the armed forces receive during their time of service.
 Academic credit may be awarded for educational experiences in the military if they are in accordance with recommendations published by the American Council of Education (ACE) and are consistent with University policy on transfer of credit.
 Credit will be applied to a degree program upon approval.
-For more information, contact the USCB Military Programs Office.
+For more information, contact the Director of Military Programs.